Skip to content

 Optional support for external flash memory

 WolfBoot can be compiled with the makefile option EXT_FLASH=1.
 When the external flash support is enabled, update and swap partitions can be associated to an external memory, and will use alternative HAL function for read/write/erase access.
-To associate the update or the swap partition to an external memory, define PART_UPDATE_EXT and/or PART_SWAP_EXT, respectively.
+It can also be used in any scenario where flash reads require special handling and must be redirected to a custom implementation.
+Note that EXT_FLASH=1 is incompatible with the NVM_FLASH_WRITEONCE option.

-The following functions are used to access the external memory, and must be defined when EXT\_FLASH is on:
+The following functions are used to access the external memory, and must be defined when EXT_FLASH is on:

 int ext_flash_write(uintptr_t address, const uint8_t *data, int len)